-Reasonable accommodation during calibration and national assessment investigation
+Reasonable accommodation during calibration studies and national assessments

-Condition 1: There must be a "report" or justification describing why a specific pupil wants to rely on a certain reasonable accommodation during a certain calibration or national assessment investigation.
+There must be a "report" or justification describing why a specific pupil wants to rely on a certain reasonable accommodation during a certain calibration study or national assessment.
 This can include:

-Condition 2: This pupil makes use of this reasonable accommodation in the learning or subject domain covered by this specific calibration or national assessment investigation (for instance when taking tests within this learning or subject domain) in daily school life.
+: This pupil makes use of this reasonable accommodation in the learning or subject domain covered by this specific calibration study or national assessment (for instance when taking tests within this learning or subject domain) in daily school life.
 The pupil is familiar with this reasonable accommodation.

-An example: When a pupil with dyslexia in the context of reading comprehension in the classroom uses certain reading software, this student (with a report or justification; see condition 1) may also use this reading software in the reading or calibration test on reading comprehension.
+: When a pupil with dyslexia uses certain reading software in the context of reading comprehension (in the classroom), this student (with a report or justification; see condition 1) may also use this reading software during the test on reading comprehension.

-Some examples of reasonable accommodations during a calibration or national assessment test:
+of reasonable accommodations during a calibration study or national assessment:

 - Pupils with dyslexia who use reading software in class (for instance Kurzweil 3000, Sprint, Alinea, Textaid)

-- Pupils with dyspraxie who use a computer or another form of digital writing aid in class for tests and exams
+- Pupils with dyspraxia who use a computer or another digital writing aid in class for tests and exams

-- Pupils who have more time needed to take tests and exams in class, for example following a report or a motivated report
+- Pupils who need additional time to take tests and exams in class (for example following a report or a motivated report, cf. supra)

-- Hearing impaired who use aids in the classroom to take tests and exams
+- Hearing impaired pupils who use aids in the classroom to take tests and exams

 - Pupils for whom all study material in the classroom is converted to Braille or large print